 Is it really that easy?

 As you can see, a little education goes a long way toward prolonging the life of your home appliances.
-Read your owner’s manual, contact FIX Appliances CA online or by calling 1-888-242-0777 to arrange a convenient installation appointment or refrigerator repair, and follow these easy tricks to enjoy years of trouble-free service.
+Read your owner’s manual, contact FIX Appliances CA online or by calling 1-888-242-0777 to arrange a convenient installation appointment or appliance repair, and follow these easy tricks to enjoy years of trouble-free service.